Cold Spring resident is longtime scenic and makeup artist

 Saulter’s latest venture is repurposing discarded furs for a business she calls Flipping Fur, which began when she was asked to turn a mink coat into a blanket.
 Although she is an animal lover, she says that “sentimental objects can be repurposed and used.
 I didn’t kill the animal.
 I feel I’m honoring the spirit of the dead animal by not having it sitting in a corner in a heap.”

 She also is hatching plans for a design and teaching center that “artists, architects, farmers — anyone whose principal goal is sustainability — can gravitate to,” she says.
 “I’d like to have a permanent installation of art made from repurposed materials and show people how to make things in ways they haven’t thought of.
 I’m a prolific creative person, not a business person.
 I love it when my day involves making a design idea into a reality.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.